-All glass surfaces should be cleaned on a regular basis with MOPAR® Glass Cleaner, or any commercial household-type glass cleaner.
+with MOPAR® Glass Cleaner, or any commercial household-type glass cleaner.
 Never use an abrasive type cleaner.
-Use caution when cleaning the inside rear window equipped with electric defrosters or the right rear quarter window equipped with the radio antenna.
+Use caution when cleaning the inside rear window equipped with electric defrosters or windows equipped with radio antennas.
 Do not use scrapers or other sharp instrument that may scratch the elements.